Improve SEO, Make a Splash Online

 - Be sure to include a single <h1> tag on your page as web crawlers are particularly looking for this tag.

-When writing blog articles it is also imperative to write a compelling headline as well as being descriptive.
+When writing blog articles it is also imperative to write a compelling headline as well as be descriptive.
 Here is an awesome Free Headline Analyzer tool that we frequently use at Zaui.

 2. Regularly Refresh Content